BC (Bacterial Cellulose; Microbial Cellulose; Bacterial Nanocellulose; BioCellulose)

 Bacterial cellulose (BC) (microbial cellulose, bacterial nanocellulose) is an organic compound with the formula (C6H10O5)n produced by certain types of bacteria, such as A. xylinum.
-Bacterial or microbial, cellulose has different properties from plant cellulose and is characterized by a high degree of purity (does not contain hemicellulose, lignin, waxes, and pectins), strength, moldability, and increased water-holding ability.
+Bacterial, or microbial, cellulose has different properties from plant cellulose and is characterized by a high degree of purity (does not contain hemicellulose, lignin, waxes, and pectins), strength, moldability, and increased water-holding ability.
 This material is being used for a wide variety of commercial applications including textiles, cosmetics, and food products, as well as medical applications.
+Our BC products include three main categories namely medical grade, material grade, and food grade.

 - Width: 50 – 100 nm; Length: ≥ 30 um